MINAD0/Event-System/README.md

 Provide instructions on how to use your project.
 Explain its main features and how users can interact with it.
 Include any sample commands or URLs.
 For example:

 To access the admin panel, go to http://localhost:8000/admin/ (admin credentials needed).
-To browse the event catalog, visit http://localhost:8000/events/.
+To browse the event catalog, visit http://localhost:8000/index/. to browse the login page http://localhost:8000/login/ Contributing
-Contributing
 Explain how others can contribute to your project.
 Include guidelines for submitting issues, feature requests, or pull requests.